 - Promote the more rapid identification of important protocol deviations

-An improved protocol deviation processes should ultimately lead to improved patient safety, reliability of study data, human subject’s protections and data quality.
+An improved protocol deviation process can more efficiently and effectively ensure patient safety, reliability of study data, human subject’s protections and data quality.

 Benefits for Patients:

 - Improved patient safety and human subject’s protection

 - Reduction in site burden potentially improving a study participant’s clinical research experience

 - Reduced burden associated with the interpretation of “important” deviations across all levels of a sponsor’s organization

 - Increased consistency in protocol deviation planning, processing, analysis and reporting mechanisms